dptech-corp/dflow/README.md

 As a more Python-native category of OP templates, `PythonOPTemplate` defines OPs in the form of Python classes or Python functions (called class OP or function OP correspondingly).
 As Python is a weak typed language, we impose strict type checking to Python OPs to alleviate ambiguity and unexpected behaviors.

 For an class OP, the structures of the inputs and outputs of an OP are declared in the static methods `get_input_sign` and `get_output_sign`.
 Each of them returns a dictionary mapping from the name of a parameter/artifact to its type.
 The execution of the OP is defined in the `execute` method.
 The types of the parameter values passed in and out should be in accord with those declared in the sign.
 Type checking is implemented before and after the `execute` method.
-For an input artifact, the `execute` method will receive a path, a list of paths or a dictionary of paths according to its sign.
+For an input/output artifact, its sign should be like `Artifact(type)` where `type` can be `Path`, `List[Path]`, `Dict[str, Path]` or `dflow.python.NestedDict[Path]`.
+For input artifact, the `execute` method will receive a path, a list of paths or a dictionary of paths according to its sign .
 OP developer can directly process the file or directory at the path.
-For an output artifact, the `execute` method should also return a path, a list of paths or a dictionary of paths.
+For output artifact, the `execute` method should also return a path, a list of paths or a dictionary of paths according to its sign.

 ```python
 from dflow.python import OP, OPIO, OPIOSign, Artifact